How do I borrow a book?

 When you have found the books that you want, you can take them to the self-service machines available at most libraries or to the Library Helpdesk where, on production of your card, staff will issue the book to you.
 Self-issue machines will provide an itemised receipt of books issued; at Helpdesks the due date will be stamped on the date label inside the front of the book.

-Books cannot be issued to you if you do not have your card, or if you have a block on your Library record such as an overdue recalled book or an outstanding fine over £10.00.
+Books cannot be issued to you if you do not have your card, or if you have a block on your Library record such as an outstanding fine over £10.00.
 The Library will normally require accrued fines to be paid off fully in one transaction.

-Postgraduates, University staff and Lothian Health staff may borrow up to 40 books at any one time, 3 of which may be Reserve.
+Research Postgraduates, University staff and Lothian Health staff may borrow up to 60 books at any one time, 3 of which may be Reserve.

 Other categories of user may borrow up to 5 books at any one time.
-Reserve collections are not available to these users.
+Reserve and HUB short loan collections are available to certain categories.
+For more information on this please go to: